davegill/TWC_VALIDATION/README.md

 ## TWC_VALIDATION ##

 The purpose of the TWC_VALIDATION code is to provide an objective evaluation of the _sameness_ of the output from different MPAS simulations.
 With this validation test, we expect the results to be nearly identical.
-The statistical technique that will be used in this test is typically part of an analysis associated with the Design of Experiments.
-In keeping with a systematic approach to causal impact, specific independent variables are manipulated and the resulting impacts on the dependent variables are determined.
-For the necessity of statistical rigor, randomization is included in the process.

 #### Example Uses for this Code ####